 Often presented as ‘unrealistic’, unequivocal vegan advocacy does not mean being drawn into mudslinging, anger and aggression, even when that is the tone adopted towards us.
 The truth speaks for itself.
 It is my experience that providing facts, calmly, honestly and without compromise, does work.
 When a critic seeks to ridicule veganism, or justify their own abusive choices, they are seldom in a mindset for having a reasonable discussion.
 The fact that they invariably choose to do so in a public thread emphasises this; when cheered on by their animal-harming contemporaries who are similarly seeking justification in the comfort of numbers, it becomes almost unthinkable for them to back down.
 That is why I consider that leaving a link to information and making a strategic withdrawal is often the best policy.
 But somewhere, someone lurking on the post may click on our information and it may start to plant seeds.

 Never lose sight of what’s at stake

-In 2016, 74 billion land based individuals each endured an existence as a resource and a death so horrific that we shrink from even thinking about it.
+In 2019, over 80 billion land based individuals each endured an existence as a resource and a death so horrific that we shrink from even thinking about it.
 The number of aquatic individuals subjected to our unspeakable brutality far exceeds that number by many multiples.
 They all deserve nothing but our best efforts to defend them, to bring down the whole vile commercial edifice that has been built up to support the consumer choices of those who are not vegan; that massive industry in which sentient individuals are no more than business assets.